 Violent Venues Scheme

 On the 31st May 2012, Hon.
 George Souris M.P.
 Minister for Tourism, Major Events, Hospitality and Racing, Minister for the Arts released the revised list of violent venues in NSW subject to special conditions on the latest alcohol violence statistics.
-The violent venues scheme commenced in 2008 to regulate licensed premises with high levels of assault incidents.
+The violent venues scheme commenced in 2008 to regulate licenced premises with high levels of assault incidents.
 Statistics from the 2011 calendar year show “… seven venues recorded 19 or more assaults in a 12 month period and would be subject to Level 1 restrictions for the next 6 months….
 24 venues recorded 12 and 18 violent incidents in a year to be classified as Level 2 premises…”

-Mr. Souris said, “The NSW Government’s Three Strikes disciplinary scheme has provided unprecedented motivation for all licensed venues to lift their game or risk the ultimate sanction – loss of license – and this is reflected in the achievements highlighted by the revised list of violent venues…it is now crystal clear that we will crack down on venues that allow themselves to become magnets for alcohol-fueled violence and anti-social behavior that threatens public safety.. and those refusing to curb alcohol-related violence will also suffer the consequence of tougher operating restrictions and possible licence suspension or cancellation if they continue to commit liquor law breaches under our Three Strikes disciplinary scheme”.
+Mr. Souris said, “The NSW Government’s Three Strikes disciplinary scheme has provided unprecedented motivation for all licensed venues to lift their game or risk the ultimate sanction – loss of licence – and this is reflected in the achievements highlighted by the revised list of violent venues…it is now crystal clear that we will crack down on venues that allow themselves to become magnets for alcohol-fueled violence and anti-social behavior that threatens public safety.. and those refusing to curb alcohol-related violence will also suffer the consequence of tougher operating restrictions and possible licence suspension or cancellation if they continue to commit liquor law breaches under our Three Strikes disciplinary scheme”.

 The ongoing review of the violent venues scheme by the NSW Government highlights its ongoing effectiveness.
 The NSW Government will be continuing to expand the police presence at venues, exercising their powers over intoxicated and disorderly offences as well as trialling sobering up centres in the future.